Grand Theft Auto Online: Plot

-In July 2018, the player opens a new nightclub in Los Santos with the help of former Liberty City nightclub entrepreneur "Gay" Tony Prince (David Kenner), and begins using it as a front for their illicit businesses.
-In December, they become a top competitor in Arena War, a new demolition derby-like TV series taking place at the city's Maze Bank Arena.
-In July 2019, the player becomes a VIP member at the newly opened Diamond Casino & Resort, and begins assisting the staff with the various problems they are facing; primarily Texan businessman Avery Duggan, who is planning a hostile takeover.
-After disrupting his operations and defending the casino from several attacks, the player eventually kills Duggan, allowing his nephew Thornton to buy the casino after promising not to make any major changes.
-In December, the player and a retired Lester plan a robbery of the casino alongside Georgina Cheng (Christina Liang), sister of former casino owner Tao (Richard Hsu), who seeks retribution against Thornton for tricking her brother into selling him the casino.
-The heist is carried out successfully, humiliating Thornton, while Lester enters a relationship with Georgina.
+In 2018, the player opens a new nightclub with the help of former Liberty City nightclub entrepreneur "Gay" Tony Prince (David Kenner), and begins using it as a front for their illicit businesses.
+They also become a top competitor in Arena War, a demolition derby-like TV series taking place at the city's Maze Bank Arena.
+The following year, the player becomes a VIP member at the newly opened Diamond Casino & Resort owned by Tao Cheng (Richard Hsu), member of a Hong Kong-based crime family.
+They assist the staff with various problems they are facing, primarily involving Texan businessman Avery Duggan's hostile takeover attempt.
+When the casino falls under attack, the player kills Duggan, allowing his nephew Thornton to buy the property.
+Later, the player and a retired Lester are hired to rob the casino by Tao’s sister Georgina (Christina Liang), who seeks retribution against Thornton for tricking her brother into selling it.
+The heist is carried out successfully, humiliating Thornton, while Lester begins a relationship with Georgina.

-In 2020, the player conducts several new jobs for Gerald, and enters a short-lived conflict with the Kkangpae after they raid their personal yacht, which ends with the player killing the gang's leader.
-In December, the player is hired by Martin Madrazo's son Miguel (Robbie Gottlieb) to steal some incriminating files of his family from Juan "El Rubio" Strickler (Joseph Melendez), the world's most notorious drug dealer and the Madrazo family's main supplier, who has threatened to report them to the DEA if they do not renegotiate their prices.
-As El Rubio rarely leaves his private and heavily guarded island, Cayo Perico, located offshore from Colombia, the player poses as the tour manager of the music group Keinemusik after they are invited to one of El Rubio's parties, in order to gain intel on the island.
-Afterward, with the help of their recently purchased submarine and its one-man crew, Pavel (Brandon Beilis), they plan a robbery of El Rubio's compound.
-The heist is ultimately successful, as the player escapes with both the files on Madrazo and various goods.
+In 2020, the player conducts several new jobs for Gerald, and enters a short-lived conflict with the Kkangpae, which ends with the player killing their leader after they raid their yacht.
+They are later hired by Madrazo's son Miguel (Robbie Gottlieb) to steal incriminating files from Juan "El Rubio" Strickler (Joseph Melendez), the world's most notorious drug dealer and primary supplier to the Madrazo Cartel, who has threatened to report them to the DEA if they do not renegotiate their prices.
+With the help of their recently purchased nuclear submarine and its one-man crew, former Russian Navy sailor Pavel (Brandon Beilis), the player plans a robbery of El Rubio's private compound on his heavily guarded Caribbean island, Cayo Perico.
+They successfully escape with the files on Madrazo and various goods.